-At Herne Bay Junior School, we strongly believe that children are entitled to an education that enables them to make progress so that they achieve their best and become confident individuals living fulfilling lives.
+At Herne Bay Junior School, we strongly believe children are entitled to an education that enables them to make progress, achieve and become confident individuals.

-We have a set of core values which will help our pupils become creative, independent learners, working towards developing their potential in every aspect of their lives.
-The Inclusion and Mental Health Team encourages and enables the development of these values, which are building blocks for a sense of self-esteem, emotional and physical wellbeing, creativity, expectation, resilience, independence, reflection, enjoyment, aspiration, collaboration and risk taking.
+The Inclusion Team are responsible for making sure children identified with additional learning, emotional, behavioural or physical needs are supported in the best possible way.
+We have a set of core values which help our pupils become creative, independent learners, working towards developing their potential in every aspect of their lives.
+The Inclusion Team encourages and enables the development of these values, which are building blocks for a sense of self-esteem, emotional and physical wellbeing, creativity, expectation, resilience, independence, reflection, enjoyment, aspiration, collaboration and risk taking.

-These values will give our children the skills to progress through their education and on into their working lives with a sense of achievement and self-worth.
+These values give our children the skills to enjoy and progress through their education and on into their working lives with a sense of achievement and self-worth.

-Rowena Evett-Collins is the Assistant Headteacher and Lead for Inclusion and Mental Health:
+Rowena Evett-Collins is our Deputy Headteacher and Lead for Inclusion

 My position involves working very closely with teaching staff and all members of the Leadership Team, Mental Health and Well-being Team and SEN Team in order to aid the progress of all children with any additional needs within the school.
 At Herne Bay Junior School, we successfully create a culture within the school that values all pupils, allowing them to feel a sense of belonging and make it possible to talk about any problems in a non-stigmatising way.

-I am the lead person in school for Mental Health, however it is the responsibility of all members of school staff and community to promote good mental health at every opportunity.
-This part of my role focuses on establishing a whole school approach to mental health, including preventative activity and promotion of good mental wellbeing and resilience among pupils and staff.
+Our achievement of the Gold Carnegie Mental Health Award is an indication of our commitment to support and improve the mental health of all.
+It is the responsibility of all members of school staff and community to promote good mental health at every opportunity.
+This part of my role involves working alongside our Director of Mental Health and Wellbeing to establish a whole school approach to mental health, including preventative activity and promotion of good mental wellbeing and resilience among pupils and staff.
 This involves providing continuous professional development for staff wherever possible.
 Equally, I will be working with outside agencies and professionals to provide interventions for pupils identified with poor mental health.

-Within school I am also the lead DSL (Designated Safeguarding Lead).
-As DSL I will be the main point of contact for staff or parents who have concerns about any pupil’s safety or wellbeing.
+Within school I am the lead DSL (Designated Safeguarding Lead).
+As DSL I am the main point of contact for staff or parents who have concerns about any pupil’s safety or wellbeing.

-At Herne Bay Junior School, the Inclusion Team and Mental Health and Well-being Team work very closely to provide advice and guidance for families to enable them to support their children to make progress in their learning.
+At Herne Bay Junior School, the Inclusion Team work very closely to provide advice and guidance for families to enable them to support their children to make progress in their learning.
 Between us, we are able to support parents and carers with learning, additional needs, behaviour, emotional issues and wellbeing.

 If you have any questions or queries about your child’s wellbeing and/or education, please do not hesitate to contact us.